-While you can't play all the time, that doesn't mean you can't scratch your D&D itch whenever you want, because there are a wealth of quality D&D podcasts out there featuring entertaining individuals playing through our beloved role-playing game in audio form.
+While you can't play all the time, that doesn't mean you can't scratch your D&D itch whenever you want—because there are a wealth of high-quality D&D podcasts out there that feature entertaining D&D groups playing through their own campaigns in audio form.

-If you're looking to get some more D&D in your life, subscribe to these actual play D&D podcast and get ready to be entertained!
+If you're looking to get some more D&D in your life, check out these actual play D&D podcast and get ready to be entertained!

 5. Critical Hit